AgenaTrader/AgenaScript-documentation/sources/hints_and_advice.md

 ```

 Converts a number into a currency with a thousands separator and 2 decimal places.
-The block separation per 1000 units can be set in “Culture”.
+The block separation per 1000 units can be set in "Culture".
 ```cs
 public string getWaehrungOhneSymbol(double d) {
 // Separate 1000s and two decimal points